Lenty/SLiCAP_python/docs/userguide/dynamic.rst

 Determine circuit parameters from a prototype transfer
 ------------------------------------------------------

-The function **SLiCAPpythonMaxima.equateCoeffs(*args)** can be used to find values of circuit elements such that the dynamic transfer of that circuit equals that of a prototype.
+The function `equateCoeffs <../reference/SLiCAPmath.html#SLiCAP.SLiCAPmath.SLiCAPmath.equateCoeffs>`_ can be used to find values of circuit elements such that the dynamic transfer of that circuit equals that of a prototype.
 This function is is particularly useful for the design of passive and active filters.

 .. code-block:: python